digitickets/postman-collections-api/Orders/Basic Order/Readme.md

 # Make a reservation and order

-An example of creating a new order using cash as the payment method.
+An example of creating a new order using card offline as the payment method.

+If your test company has tax enabled then tax will be applied to this order at the rate you have set on the ticket.

 ## Request flow